-USA: At National Level Events The minimum size of the timing and data working area is 2.0 x 3.0 metres.
+USA: At National Level Events the minimum size of the timing and data working area is 3.0 x 4.0 meters.
 Tables, chairs, electrical sources and heat need to be provided.
 The location of the timing and data area is defined according to the specific course specifications.
-The facility must provide sufficient shelter from weather , heated inside if temperatures are expected below -10 Celsius and have toilet facilities available within a reasonable proximity.
-At all other events this area should be of size to accommodate all aspects need for the proper calculation of timing and data for the event, it should be covered and provide for a minimal working environment.
+The facility must provide sufficient shelter from weather, heated inside if temperatures are expect below -10 Celsius and have toilet facilities available within reasonable proximity.
+At all other events this are should be of size to accommodate all aspects needed for the proper calculation of timing and data for the event.